ratioSolver/AerialS/README.md

 uint8 new_state
 ```

 The service, specifically, is invoked with the id (`reasoner_id`) of the reasoner whose plan is waiting for execution.
-The `command` value assumes either the `START`, the `STOP` or the `PAUSE` value, requiring the reasoner to start, stop or pause the execution.
-In case the execution is being started, a couple of arrays that indicate the predicates which, before being started (ended), require the approval of the reactive tier.
+The `command` value assumes either the `START` or the `PAUSE` value, requiring the reasoner to start or pause the execution.
+In case the execution is being started, a couple of arrays indicate the predicates which, before being started (ended), require the approval of the reactive tier.

 ## Describing tasks